-Event and Commercial Activities ofter require the use of recreation special use permits (SUP), which are authorizations issued by the Forest Service to conduct commercial recreation activities on National Forest system lands.
+Recreation Events and Commercial Recreational Activities often require the use of recreation special use permits (SUP), which are authorizations issued by the Forest Service to conduct commercial recreation activities on National Forest system lands.
 A commercial recreational use or activity is defined as:

 Any use or activity on National Forest System lands (a) where an entry or participation fee is charged, or (b) where the primary purpose is the sale of a good or service, and in either case, regardless of whether the use or activity is intended to produce a profit.
 (36 CFR 251.51)

 Most visitors enjoy non-commercial activities on their National Forests such as berry picking, camping, picnicking, fishing, participating in assemblies, meetings, demonstrations, and parades.
 In general special use permits are not required for these types of non-commercial recreational uses.
-However in some circumstances even non-commercial uses require a recreation special use permit.
-These circumstances may include: still photography or non-commercial group uses.
-Please visit with your local Ranger District special use administrator to see if your non-commercial activity requires a special use permit.
+However in some circumstances a recreation special use permit is requried.

 Types of Special Use Permitted Recreation Activities